jakubjanak2004/TravellingSalesmanSolver/README.md

 ## The Problem Formulation

 The Traveling Salesman Problem (TSP) is a very famous problem in Computer Science.
+Especially because a polynomial algorithm has not been found, therefore TSP is a NP-hard problem.
 The Traveling Salesman Problem (TSP) asks the following:
 Given a list of cities and the distances between each pair of cities,
 what is the shortest possible route that visits each city exactly once and returns to the origin city?